xiaoylu/leetcode_category/DP_sequence_operation/Readme.md

 The last removal in this case could be the four 3s in [i,j].
 Then DP reduces to 3 segments.
 Too complicated.

-So, why not just consider the right most 3, and reduce one step at a time?
+So, why not just consider the right most 3 at index `w2`, and reduce one 3 at a time?
-We need one extra value to store the number of following 3s.
+We need one extra value to store the number of following 3s in each DP state.

 > `dp[i][j][0] = max(dp[i][w2][1] + dp[w2+1][j-1][0]`
 >                   `,dp[i][w1][1] + dp[w1+1][j-1][0])`